Out-of-Distribution Detection: A Task-Oriented Survey of Recent Advances: Problem: Training-driven OOD Detection

 \textbf{Prototype-based.} During the model training process, prototype-based OOD detection methods aim to model the ID data using prototypes to learn the common distribution characteristics of the ID data.
-In the testing phase, the model measures the differences between the sample and class-level prototypes to determine the category of the sample.
-The general procedure of these methods is roughly illustrated in Fig. ~\ref{fig:prototype}.
+For OOD data, there is a significant difference between the sample features and the ID prototype.
+In the testing phase, the model determines the sample's category by measuring the difference between the sample and the ID prototype.
+The general procedure of these methods is outlined in Fig.~\ref{fig:Training} (b).

-SIREN ~\citep{du2022siren} first models the distribution of ID data using the von Mises-Fisher(vMF) model, which enables representing each class as a compact cluster, i.e., a class prototype.
+SIREN ~\citep{du2022siren} first models the distribution of ID data using the von Mises-Fisher(vMF)~\citep{mardia2009directional} model, which enables representing each class as a compact cluster, i.e., a class prototype.
 Generally, the vMF distribution modeling formula can be represented as: $ p_{D}(z;p_{k},k) = Z_{D}(k)exp(kp_{k}^{T}z)$, where $p_{k}$ is the $k$-th prototype with unit norm, \(\kappa \geq 0\) represents the concentration around the mean, and \(Z_D(\kappa)\) is the normalization factor.
 In the prototype-based approach, an embedding vector \( z \) is assigned to class \( c \) with the following normalized probability: